Online business

 Take a look at this simple landing page a men’s shaving company, Harry’s has prepared before the 2013 launch of their first physical product:

-harrys product launch
+harrys product launch screen

 It worked like a charm in their case.
 They’ve been able to collect 10,000 using a single landing page before they even properly released their razors to the public.
 You can read their whole launch story as told by Harry’s co-founder, Jeff Raider on Tim Ferris’ blog.